YMMV Tropes for the Whole Franchise

 - My Real Daddy: While the bulk of the franchise up to the TV shorts attributes Felix as a creation of cartoonist Pat Sullivan, almost everybody today recognizes Otto Messmer as the real person behind Felix's creation and success, especially once information came to light that Sullivan had virtually nothing to do with creating Felix, or making the Felix cartoons (according to Hal Walker, one of the original artists on the silent cartoons, he was barely ever present at his own studio).
 The credits for The Twisted Tales of Felix go as far as to credit both Otto Messmer and Joe Oriolo as the creators of Felix, but completely leaves out mentioning Pat Sullivan.

-- Signature Scene: Felix's "Thinking Walk", which is frequently used throughout his cartoons, is the most iconic piece of animation from the series.
-It has appeared in virtually all of the incarnations of the series.
+- Signature Scene: Felix's "Thinking Walk", which is frequently used throughout his cartoons, is the most iconic piece of animation ever and has appeared in virtually all of the incarnations of the series.
+It's often cited as the very first time an animated character was shown to think rather than just do funny things.